eclipse/packages/charts/hono/README.md

 kubectl port-forward service/eclipse-hono-grafana 3000 -n hono
 ```

-Then the dashboard can be opened by pointing your browser to `http://localhost:3000` using credentials `admin:admin`.
+The dashboard can then be opened by pointing your browser to `http://localhost:3000` using credentials `admin:admin`.